 On the outside there are restaurants, shops and bars…and a very interesting museum: The Museum of Pre-Cinema.
 Yes, everything people did to make moving pictures before film as we know it.
 They have an interesting You Tube page if you want to take a virtual tour.

 Map of Padua

 Where to Stay

 Research for this article was done at a very fine apartment neat the University.
 Garden Apartment had reliable wi-fi, a good kitchen and was very spacious.
-It is located in a quiet neighborhood near the canter and there were great, non-touristy restaurants within walking distance.
+It is located in a quiet neighborhood near the canter just outside the city walls and there were great, non-touristy restaurants within walking distance.
 Staying in an apartment allows you to actually try all that good food you can purchase as you stroll through the market.

 If you prefer a hotel, compare prices on Hotels in Padua.

 To see and buy tickets to other interesting attractions in Padua, see this page.